zmalone/chef-web-docs/source/manage-a-web-app/rhel/index.md

 * In [Manage a node](/manage-a-node/rhel/), you learned how to set up your Chef server and bootstrap and manage a server, also called a _node_, remotely from your workstation.
 * In [Develop your infrastructure code locally](/local-development/rhel/), you learned how _local development_ with Test Kitchen helps shorten the development process.
 With Test Kitchen, you apply your cookbook to a temporary instance that resembles production before you apply your work to a bootstrapped node.

-Now you'll build a basic but complete web application on CentOS called Customers that uses a web server, a database, and scripting.
+Now you'll build a basic but complete web application on Red Hat Enterprise Linux or CentOS called Customers that uses a web server, a database, and scripting.
 Such a configuration is commonly called a _LAMP stack_.
 LAMP stands for Linux, Apache, MySQL, and PHP.
 You'll write a cookbook that's named `awesome_customers_rhel`.

 In the first part of this tutorial, you'll use an iterative process to build and verify each part of your web application.
-You'll do this by using Test Kitchen and a virtual machine that runs on your workstation.
+You'll do this by using Test Kitchen and a CentOS virtual machine that runs on your workstation.

-After successfully verifying the completed web application locally, you'll set up a CentOS 7 node to bootstrap, upload your cookbook to the Chef server, bootstrap your node, and apply your web server configuration.
+After successfully verifying the completed web application locally, you'll set up a Red Hat Enterprise Linux or CentOS node to bootstrap, upload your cookbook to the Chef server, bootstrap your node, and apply your web server configuration.

 By the end, you'll have a web application that looks like this: